ArteneR/ReteteRo/README.md

 				 - frontend - Directory where all Angular files will reside
 				 - assets   - Directory where all images/links/icons/design/etc. will reside
 				 - Procfile - Config file for Heroku app
+				 - vhost    - Vhost file - if you want to run the app as: http://retete-ro.local